nrvmodi/ssrf/README.md

 * Any input accepted from the user should be validated and rejected if it does not match the positive specification expected.
 * If possible, do not accept user input in functions that control where the web server can fetch resources.

+## Example

+We have created three service for demo purpose

+1. **public-web-service** : This service is exposed on internet
+2. **internal-user-service** : This service is not exposed to internet but the resources can be accessible by **public web server**
+3. **internal-admin-service** : This service is not exposed to internet.
+Attacker will try to access this service and retrive sensitive data by ssrf attack.